xcgspring/AXUI/doc/source/extend_AXUI.rst

 driver for `WebDriver <https://w3c.github.io/webdriver/webdriver-spec.html>`_ compatible projects
 ---------------------------------------------------------------------------------------------------

-``selenium`` and ``appium`` all use a C/S structure to support multiple languages, the client side and server side use `WebDriver <https://w3c.github.io/webdriver/webdriver-spec.html>`_ protocol to communicate with each other since ``selenium`` and ``appium`` already have python clients, we don't reinvent the wheel, but use these python clients to implement our drivers for AXUI
+``selenium`` and ``appium`` all use a C/S structure to support multiple languages, the client side and server side use `WebDriver <https://w3c.github.io/webdriver/webdriver-spec.html>`_ protocol to communicate with each other. since ``selenium`` and ``appium`` already have python clients, we don't reinvent the wheel, but use these python clients to implement our drivers for AXUI

 selenium